Code-Institute-Submissions/getMyTattoo/README.md

 ### My profile - only for tattoo artists

 This page shows the artist’s page with the information that he/she provided.
-A button allows to edit the profile (linking to the “Edit profile” page, and one button to delete it (linking as I mentioned before to the “Delete” page.
+A button allows the user to edit the profile (linking to the “Edit profile” page, and one button to delete it (linking as I mentioned before to the “Delete” page.

 ![Profile Mockup](static/documents/imagery/profilemockup.png)